courselabs/docker/labs/registries/README.md

 Add a new reference for your image using the `tag` command:

 ```
-docker tag ${dockerId}/curl:v2 ${dockerId}/curl:21.07
+docker tag ${dockerId}/curl:21.06 ${dockerId}/curl:21.07

 docker image ls '*/curl'
 ```

-> Now you have lots of curl images, but all the v2 images have the same ID
+> Now you have lots of curl images, but all the aliases have the same image ID

 📋 Push all of your `curl` image tags to Docker Hub.